Arthur Miller’s parable of power and its abuse returns in an urgent new staging by director Lyndsey Turner.

 ‘Theatre at its gob-smacking best’ (★★★★★ Daily Telegraph)

-Our acclaimed stage version of the novel by Neil Gaiman plays at the Duke of York's Theatre until 14 May.
+Our acclaimed stage adaptation of the novel by Neil Gaiman tours the UK and Ireland from December 2022.